person writing bucket list on book

 Administrative before a trip

-Administrative matters... it's not the most exciting part when preparing for a trip, but it is a necessary step to leave with peace of mind.
-If not anticipated properly, it can turn your adventure into a headache.
-To make your life easier, here is a step-by-step practical guide to ensure you don't forget anything before takeoff.
+Administrative tasks... it's not the most exciting part when preparing for a trip, but it is a necessary step to travel with peace of mind.
+If poorly anticipated, it can turn your adventure into a headache.

-A valid national ID card is sufficient in most EU countries and the Schengen area.
+A valid national identity card is sufficient in most EU countries and the Schengen area.

-Tip: remember to check that it will still be valid upon your return from your trip, and not just at departure.
+Tip: make sure to check that it will be valid upon your return trip, and not just at departure.

-The formalities vary greatly from one country to another:
+Requirements vary significantly from one country to another:

 • Biometric passport required (often with a validity of 6 months minimum after the date of entry).